-December 20, 2016
+December 20, 2017

-I am honored to present the Comprehensive Annual Financial Report (CAFR) of the Texas Permanent School Fund (PSF) for the year ended August 31, 2016.
+I am honored to present the Comprehensive Annual Financial Report (CAFR) of the Texas Permanent School Fund (PSF) for the year ended August 31, 2017.

-The 162 year old Texas Permanent School Fund continued on its trajectory of financial strength in highly diversified domestic and global markets, and maintained the tradition and obligation of strong support for public education in Texas during fiscal year 2016.
+At 163 years old and counting, the Texas Permanent School Fund (PSF or the Fund) continued on its path of growth and financial strength in domestic and global markets, and maintained the tradition and obligation of strong support for public education in Texas during fiscal year 2017.